inko-lang/inko/docs/source/getting-started/memory-management.md

 OK I lied when I said Inko has four types of primary references, as I left out one important one: value types.
 Value types are owned references that are copied when they are moved, instead of transferring ownership.
 This allows you to use both the old and new version.
-To illustrate, create `values.inko` with these
+To illustrate, change `hello.inko` to the
-contents:
+following:

 ```inko
 import std.stdio (Stdout)